cleinias/inC/docs/Description.md

 ## Phases
 The project is planned to proceed through several stages of increasing complexity, provisionally summarized as follows (see below for further details on the single phases):

-1. Phase 1: Minimal working prototype:
+1. Phase 1: Minimal working prototype
 2. Phase 2 - Refactor into classes
 3. Phase 3 - Add complete scores and full instrument set
 4. Phase 4 - Add Riley's additional (and not so additional) options: